jona62/Daemon/README.md

 # TaskDaemon

-A configurable task processing system with monitoring, designed for easy integration and deployment.
+A configurable task processing system with monitoring, built with FastAPI and designed for easy integration and deployment.

 ## Features